 Instrument: 10-inch Starfinder

-NGC 3077 resides less than a degree from M81, 47' east-southeast to be precise.
-If not for the ugly duckling syndrome resulting from its proximity to one of the northern sky's celestial gems, NGC 3077 would be considered a fine object in its own right.
+NGC 3077 resides about a degree from M82, 72' to the southeast to be precise.
+If not for the ugly duckling syndrome resulting from its proximity to one of the northern sky's celestial gems, NGC 3077 might be considered a showpiece object in its own right.
 My sketch records the view in the 10-inch Meade Starfinder Newtonian at 129X.
 The 9.9 magnitude irregular galaxy is centered.
 A bright, condensed core region is surrounded by a 6'x4' nebulosity.
 No hint of structure is discerned.
 Nineteen field stars frame the stellar metropolis.

 Layout, design & revisions © W. D. Ferris